 From a more strategic point of view, the collaboration aims to improve public discourse through the study of the conditions in which this occurs and through the proposal of new tools to avoid vicious circles and enhance virtuous behavior.
 The study subjects will be, for example:

 - the algorithms for selecting and filtering resources on social media (the so-called recommendation systems) and their impact on the dynamics of exploration and formation of opinions.
-Such systems have often been linked to the creation of Echo-chambers due to their drive towards the preferences expressed in the past by users.
-The strategic objective will therefore be to verify this effect and develop new systems that can help the user in exploring new content without making the experience less pleasant, thus playing on the border of the so-called Comfort Zone.
+Such systems have often been linked to the creation of echo chambers due to their drive towards the preferences expressed in the past by users.
+Therefore, the strategic objective will be to verify this effect and develop new systems that can help the user in exploring new content without making the experience less pleasant, thus playing on the border of the so-called comfort zone.

 • reputation systems to improve the dynamics of trust in information sources.
 Paradoxically, we have information aggregated and organized into reviews and ratings on almost any type of content available on the net (movies, music, etc.) but not on the information sources themselves.
-The strategic objective consists in the study of these reputation systems and in the experimental introduction of these systems, appropriately adapted, in the context of information sources.
-In fact, the aggregation systems of the evaluations will necessarily have to be adapted to compensate for the effects due to the Echo-Chambers, avoiding that each “supporters” validate their own source of trust, by attributing a privileged weight to the transversality of the evaluations.
+The strategic objective consists of the study of these reputation systems and the experimental introduction of these systems, appropriately adapted, in the context of information sources.
+In fact, the aggregation systems of the evaluations will necessarily have to be adapted to compensate for the effects due to the echo chambers, avoiding that each “supporter” validates their own source of trust, by attributing a privileged weight to the transversality of the evaluations.
 These systems will be able to play a strategic role in building healthier and more transparent information dynamics.

-These two directives, parallel but communicating, consist of pure research activities as well as experimentations and case studies.
-This is also why the axis between Centro Fermi and Sony CSL in Paris is fundamental, as a collector of skills, experiences and know-how that cover both the scientific and technological aspects.
-In addition, the Sony CSL in Paris boasts a historic collaboration with AGCOM (Italian Communications Authority), with several active projects on topics close to those exposed.
-AGCOM is a partner of exceptional value, as it points both with the community of information professionals and with the stake-holders and with the policy-makers, whose strategic value, both for theoretical and more experimental initiatives, is of very high impact.
+These two directives, parallel but communicating, consist of pure research activities, as well as experimentations and case studies.
+This is also why the axis between Centro Fermi and Sony CSL in Paris is fundamental, as a collector of skills, experiences, and know-how that cover both the scientific and technological aspects.
+In addition, the Sony CSL in Paris boasts a historic collaboration with AGCOM (Italian Communications Authority), with several active projects on topics close to those explained.
+AGCOM is a partner of exceptional value because it has standing with both with the community of information professionals, with the stake-holders, and with the policy-makers, whose strategic value, both for theoretical and more experimental initiatives, has a very high impact.